Anne de Mowbray, 8th Countess of Norfolk

-Anne de Mowbray, 8th Countess of Norfolk, later Duchess of York and Duchess of Norfolk (10 December 1472 – 19 November 1481) was the child bride of Richard of Shrewsbury, Duke of York, one of the Princes in the Tower.
-She died at the age of eight.
+Anne de Mowbray, 8th Countess of Norfolk, later also Duchess of York and Duchess of Norfolk (10 December 1472 – 19 November 1481) was an English noblewoman and the sole heiress of the Mowbray family.
+She became the child bride of Richard of Shrewsbury, Duke of York, one of the Princes in the Tower, in January 1478 when she was five years old.
+Through this marriage, her vast inheritance—including extensive lands and titles—was tied to the royal family by an act of Parliament of 1483, ensuring her estates remained under King Edward IV's control through Richard.
+Anne died at the age of eight in Greenwich, London.
+Her early death meant her titles and estates were absorbed into the crown and redistributed under subsequent acts of Parliament, impacting the later dynastic settlement of her inheritance.